-Description of the conditions to achive the Target data rate
+Description of the conditions to achieve the Target data rate

 The modulated spectrum bandwidth of the waveform is determined by the modulation speed and the modulation scheme such as multi-level Quadrature Amplitude Modulation.
 The limiting factors of transmission bandwidth of 300-GHz link are up and down conversion frequency responses.